infamy/infamy.github.io/_posts/2014-03-01-motorcycle-signals.md

 Having played around with it the NeoPixels a few things become clear.

 - They are BRIGHT.
 (More then enough!)
 - Getting a colour I like out of them will be a little tricky.
 - The startup time of the Trinket is fairly long.
 (10s) During which time the LEDS will be dark.

-A quick clip of some blinking light.
-I hooked up a Trinket to one of the NeoPixel Sticks and put it all in a piece of clear shrink tubing to give me a small portal development system to figure out LED colours and blink speed.